 Although it is faster and less expensive to become an LPN than to become an RN, you are still going to devote a lot of money, time and effort to the pursuit.
 As a result, you'd probably like to confirm that you will enjoy competitive compensation and that you'll have access to plenty of jobs.

 Thousands of LPN jobs are available in the state of New Mexico, and the number of jobs is expected to climb for the next several years.
-Indeed, according to the BLS, the LPN field in NM will grow by a rate of 6 percent from 2014 to 2024.
+Indeed, according to the BLS, the LPN field in New Mexico will grow by a rate of 6 percent from 2014 to 2024.
 While this is 10-percent lower than the nationwide growth rate of 16 percent, it still means that around 80 new LPN jobs will become available in New Mexico every year during that period.

 LPN Salaries in New Mexico by Area